Guitar Lessons

 Teaching style/philosophy

 I feel strongly about getting the student to understand what he or she is doing-not just go through the motions of doing it.
 I don’t consider that good teaching and would not feel as if I was earning your money if that’s all I did.
 I stress that it is far better to apply one’s knowledge to figure things out than to merely memorize things.
 In other words, I don’t give a student a fish.
 I teach them to catch fish!
 I have near infinite patience and am always trying to come up with practical applications for the student to use what they have learned so that they can feel like they are playing, rather than practicing.
 I constantly strive to become a better teacher.
 One thing I can say is that my students learn; no short cuts and no easy ways out.
 I tell my students that I will ask them far more questions than they will ever ask me because it makes them think, makes them pay attention, and most importantly, tells me how well they understand what we’re doing.
-Some parents have complimented me for this, saying they are glad that I teach “the right way”.
+Some people have complimented me for this, saying they are glad that I teach “the right way”.

 What you’ll learn